fawkesrobotics/ros2-clips-executive/cx_clips_env_manager/README.md

  - On being activated, it first loads all requested plugins, before calling **(reset)**  in the environments, refreshing all agendas and calling **(run)** to start rule execution.
  - On being deactivated, it first asserts a `(executie-finalize)` before refreshing all agendas and calling **(run)** one more time to allow cleanup routines to execute before shutdown.

- Similarly, each dynamically created environment goes through the same steps  as on activateion and each dynamically destroyed environment goes through the same steps as on deactivation.
+ Similarly, each dynamically created environment goes through the same steps  as on activation and each dynamically destroyed environment goes through the same steps as on deactivation.

 ## Usage
 To just launch a bare unconfigured node, just run the following command: